< Back to Articles

 Not Winding Properly on Pegs: Properly winding gut strings on the pegs is crucial to prevent slipping and tuning instability.
 Make sure the strings are wound neatly and evenly, without overlapping or crossing over each other.

 Sharp Edges or Burrs: If there are any sharp edges, protrusions, or burrs at all on an instrument's bridge, nut, or tuning pegs, they can cause excessive stress on that part of the string, leading to breakage.
 This is one of the most common culprits of string breakage with gut strings on a new (to you) instrument.
-(See How to Stop Breaking Strings! with Brandon Acker.)
+(See: Why Do Gut Strings Break?)

 Subjecting to Drastic Temperature Changes: Rapid temperature changes can cause gut strings to expand or contract, leading to tuning instability or breakage.
 Avoid exposing your instrument to extreme temperature fluctuations.